Video

 (This ensures the video stays behind the content, even if the container has a background color.)

-3. Place the video inside the container.
+Place the Video element inside the container.

-4. For the video element, set:
+For the Video element, set:

 position: absolute